zahran391/zahran391/README.md

 ### 👨‍💻 About Me

-Hi, I'm **Zahran**, a Hardware Engineer specializing in **Digital IC Design** and **Hardware Description Languages**.
+Hi, I'm **Mostafa Zahran**, a Hardware Engineer specializing in **Digital IC Design** and **Hardware Description Languages**.
 I focus on designing, verifying, and optimizing digital systems for ASIC and FPGA implementations.

 ---